Paul W. Green

-Paul W. Green (born March 6, 1952 in San Antonio, Texas) is a former justice of the Supreme Court of Texas.
-He served on the court from November 2, 2004 to August 31, 2020.
+Paul Warren Green (born March 6, 1952) is a former justice of the Supreme Court of Texas.
+He served on the court from November 2, 2004, to August 31, 2020.

 Background

-Green graduated with a Bachelor of Arts degree in Business Administration in 1974 from the University of Texas at Austin and received his Juris Doctor in 1977 from St. Mary's University School of Law in San Antonio, with the designation as a "distinguished graduate."
+Green graduated with a Bachelor of Arts degree in Business Administration in 1974 from the University of Texas at Austin and received his Juris Doctor in 1977 from St. Mary's University School of Law in San Antonio.
 Prior to joining the Supreme Court, Green was a justice for ten years on the Fourth Court of Appeals of Texas, based in San Antonio.

 2004 election

 Green won the Republican nomination to his seat on the Court in a contested primary against then-Justice Steven Wayne Smith.
 Smith, though a new member of the Court at the time, was opposed by then Texas Governor Rick Perry.
-U.S. Senator John Cornyn, a former Texas Supreme Court Justice himself for seven years, also supported Green over Smith.
+U.S. Senator John Cornyn, a former Texas Supreme Court justice himself for seven years, also supported Green over Smith.
 In 2006, Smith sought to return to the Court by entering the primary contest against recent Perry appointee Don Willett, but Willett won the contested primary vote by a single percentage point.